 Step 5 Locations for tile use in the kitchen

-Tile was originally used for protection for walls and floors, prior to becoming decorative.
-In the kitchen it is best to have it at least behind your sink and cooktop where water and oils can build up.
+Tile was originally used to protect walls and floors, prior to becoming decorative.
+In the kitchen, it is best to have it at least behind your sink and cooktop where water and oils can build up.
 Tiles are the easiest surface to keep clean and have a life span of 100 years.